“This is so much better than I expected,” I kept thinking, “Singapore must have changed in the last four years.” Or had I?

 And yes, it has those aspects.
-But this time, I sought out the other sides.
+But this time, I sought out the other sides, and I found Singapore to be a city that can appeal to designers of all types.
 I ate cheap, delicious hawker food, fell in love with beautiful Asian art, visited a hipster Danish beer joint, and had cocktails at an art deco gin paradise.
 Throw in clean drinking water, easy-to-navigate public transportation, and lots of green spaces—Singapore, you’ve stolen my design-loving heart!

 If you have a few days to explore Singapore, here’s what I would recommend for some well-designed, artistic, and authentic experiences.
 These are all close to the center and easy to reach with public transportation.

 1. See some art at the National Gallery

 I enjoy exploring a place through its art, and the National Gallery in Singapore was no exception.
 I spent about three hours here, but the place is huge, so I only had time to see a small fraction of art.

 I chose to forgo the special Monet exhibit and focus on their inspiring collection of Southeast Asian artworks from the last four centuries, as well as their Chinese paintings.
 I was impressed by the retrospective of Chen Chong Swee, a Chinese artist who combined modern and traditional as well as Eastern and Western painting techniques.
 His exhibit was followed by a collection of historic Chinese paintings, making it easy to compare the two.
 The modern Southeast Asian art was also thought-provoking.